rushilshah11/ai201-project1-unofficial-guide-starter/README.md

 **One way the spec helped you during implementation:**

-The architecture diagram in planning.md decomposed the pipeline into five discrete stages with specific tools assigned to each — all-MiniLM-L6-v2 for embedding, ChromaDB as the vector store, and Groq's llama-3.3-70b-versatile for generation.
-This meant each stage could be implemented as its own module (`ingest.py`, `embed.py`, `retrieve.py`, `query.py`) with clear inputs and outputs, and when prompting Claude to generate each module I could hand it the relevant section of planning.md directly rather than re-explaining the architecture from scratch each time.
+The architecture diagram in planning.md broke the pipeline into five stages with a specific tool for each — all-MiniLM-L6-v2 for embedding, ChromaDB as the vector store, and Groq's llama-3.3-70b-versatile for generation.
+This made it easy to build each piece as its own file (`ingest.py`, `embed.py`, `retrieve.py`, `query.py`), and when I was prompting Claude to write each one I could just paste in the relevant section of planning.md instead of re-explaining everything from scratch.

 **One way your implementation diverged from the spec, and why:**